Skip to main content

 As a representative for a professional athlete, you'll work to facilitate meetings with prospective teams, negotiate player contracts and secure endorsement deals.
 As player contracts continue to grow, many agents also help their clients manage their finances.

-Sports agents earned a median salary of $82,100 in 2017, according to BLS data.* Agents can also earn commissions for finalized contracts, which vary significantly based on the players and sports leagues they work with.
+BLS reported that agents for sports, entertainment and performers earned a median salary of $137,190 in 2022.* Agents can also earn commissions for finalized contracts, which vary significantly based on the players and sports leagues they work with.

 Athletic directors work in public school districts to advance school sports or at the collegiate level managing sports programs.
 Athletic directors manage coaching staffs and competition schedules and often oversee the recruitment of players.

-In professional sports organizations, athletic directors manage the training and wellness programs for its athletes, overseeing athletic trainers and other fitness personnel.
+In professional sports organizations, athletic directors manage the training and wellness programs for their athletes, overseeing athletic trainers and other fitness personnel.

-Data analysts are poised for strong growth in the sports industry, with more teams using data to improve fan experiences and even help coaches make fast, game-time decisions.
+Data analysts are poised for strong growth in the sports industry, with more teams using data to drive customer engagement, help teams win, expand partnerships and more, according to Forbes.*

 Discover more about SNHU’s sports management degree: Find out what courses you'll take, skills you’ll learn and how to request information about the program.